 For a bird photographer nothing is more exciting than to have a Snowy Owl in the viewfinder, when it jumps up from the snow and goes for it’s hunt straight to your camera in full speed.
 During our week every photographer will get plenty of instructions how to adjust your camera’s and lenses AF settings to get the highest success rate in sharp frames.
 Exposure of white subjects on white sunny backgrounds is very challenging for your camera, so we will have a very close look at this as well.
 Before we get out in the cold, we will prepare you how to dress appropriately and how to protect your precious gear, and how to handle long lenses and when to use or not use your tripod.
 We will get into every aspect of how to get those stunning shots!
 This might probably the biggest bird action photography your camera will ever get to see!
 All explained carefully by our top guide Yves Adams.

 I see a beautiful bird in front of me: a snowy owl perfectly camouflaged against a white, icy background backlit by a very low sun.
 A cold howling wind rushes past.
 However, we are well packed and are waiting full of excitement.
 The owl is getting ready to hunt and all the lenses are ready.
 Action!

-We fly from Brussels/Amsterdam to Montreal.
+Arrival in Montreal airport.
 From there we drive to our base camp: a cozy B&B.

 We organize photo sessions in the morning and afternoon.
 We have lunch at a local lunch bar and dinner at a restaurant.